philipturner/apm-roadmap/Documentation/Near-Term/Experiments.md

 Kinematic mount fabrication will occur in a late sub-phase of Phase I. It builds on epoxy, a barrier to entry for Phase I. Consequential struggles with engineering the Phase II system are [described to a high level of detail](https://github.com/philipturner/home-built-stm).

 Reflow soldering will likely not be needed until Phase II, which requires the DAC81404 chip (QFN package).
 It is a 4-channel DAC from the highest quality product line of Texas Instruments.
 The barrier to entry for reflow soldering has already been broken.

+## Shortcut Through Phase I

+There is one idea to skip laser interferometry, and the subsequent need for vibration isolation to get nanometer-stable position readings.
+Directly build a piezo stack and test whether it can perform coarse actuations in response to a sawtooth voltage.
+The principal challenge is the number of variables that must be debugged.
+A single variable might be possible to bisect, like narrowing down lines of code to find a culprit.
+Two variables pose a continuous 2D space, borderline intractable to navigate.
+We have eliminated uncertainty in crystallographic orientation as a catastrophic unknown variable.

+The high barrier to entry for laser interferometry motivates attempting to skip it, deferring investigation to Phase IV.
+There is low confidence that this will succeed.
+A helpful elucidation will be whether a full kinematic mount (three stacks + low-friction nanoasperity) is required.
+Another is the number of fabrication attempts needed.
+It is advantageous (although stressful) to order the required number of LiNbO3 plates from Crystal Substrates, 3 weeks in advance.
+The massive time delay + non-negligible costs deterred running the first test of LiNbO3 during early 2025.

+Actions to solve the root causes of this issue:
+- Have other tasks (e.g. 1000 V linear amplifier) queued up for the possible 3 week wait
+- Rectify the basic physics involved and minimum displacement target
+- Elaborate on the assembly process (e.g. epoxy) and chance of failure
+- Create CAD models and/or simulations to finalize the specific plate dimensions that must be ordered
+- Quantify the number of simultaneous control variables
+- Obtain more confidence and experience in the relevant engineering disciplines, such as analog electronics